indiana recording artist / singer / songwriter / performer

 Scott co-founded the Songwriters Association of Mid-North Indiana and the Shirley Martin Scholarship for Young Songwriters.
 The association fosters and encourages songwriters to continue their creative efforts with monthly meetings and shows in Lafayette.
 The scholarship program rewards songwriting beginners with monetary scholarships and a custom-made guitar to further their music aspirations.

 Scott manages Hoosier Surf Records, an independent record label.
-Over the past few years, he has produced CD projects for several other recording artists and various organizations.
+Over the past few years, he has produced albums for several other recording artists and various organizations.

 Scott and Vickie

-In their current duo, Vickie and Scott trade off on lead vocals. mixing original tunes with captivating covers.
+As a duo, Vickie and Scott trade off on lead vocals, mixing original tunes with captivating covers.
 Audiences particularly enjoy their warm harmony vocals, acoustic guitars and Vickie’s ability to sweeten the sound with piano accordion.
 Scott and Vickie have been married since 2008 and this duo is commonly accompanied by other top notch musicians at venues such as corporate events, festivals, churches, parks and restaurants.
-They have been featured worship musicians for Goodwill industries International Convention at the Westin Hotel in Indianapolis, Indiana, and have played for Conner Prairie Historic Park, Fishers, Indiana.
+They have been featured worship musicians for Goodwill Industries International Convention at the Westin Hotel in Indianapolis, Indiana, and have played for Conner Prairie Historic Park, Fishers, Indiana.

 “Scott is an amazingly-talented and versatile musician,” says his wife, Vickie Maris Greeson.
 “He has a passion for making sure everyone around him is comfortable and happy.
 Every day that we step onto the stage, I say a prayer of thanks that I have the opportunity to harmonize with my hubby and that we can work side-by-side in this business of entertainment.
 It is a rare privilege and I hope never to take it for granted.